CheckPointSW-Community/Jenkins-SourceGuard/README.md

  ![Screenshot](script.png)

- SourceGuard can be added to a Jenkins pipeline using the SourceGuard cli or SourceGuard container.
+ SourceGuard can be added to a Jenkins declarative pipelineor #### Pipeline as Code using the SourceGuard cli or SourceGuard container.

 ```